nrinaudo/nrinaudo.github.com/posts/2014-08-11-collections-as-typeclasses.markdown

   -- Checks whether the stack is empty. isEmpty :: f a -> Bool

-  -- Pushes an element onto the stack. push :: a -> f a -> f a
+  -- Pushes an value onto the stack. push :: a -> f a -> f a

   -- Returns the top of the stack.